tanjoshua/grants-chat/planning/chat-interface.md

   - "AI is thinking..." indicator with spinner
   - Indicator shows only while waiting for first response token
   - Disabled input and send button during loading
-- [ ] Basic animations for new messages

 ### 3. Responsive Design
 - [x] Mobile-friendly layout with max-width containers